 94.211.13.25

 wget is another command line utility for downloading content from web servers.
-It can also be used to request your public IP address.
-Let's look at an example with another web service - icanhazip.com
+It can also be used to query your public IP address.
+Let's look at an example with another web service, icanhazip.com

 Run the command in the terminal: